Site hosted by Angelfire.com: Build your free website today!

 His death certificate information is as follows: Missouri State Board of Health - Certificate of Death

-Diana moved to Tulsa around 1920 and most likely lived with her daughter Nancy who was said to live in Tulsa.
+I know of no connection to Trumann, Arkansas.
+So, I have to wonder if Simon's job took them there.
+According to her obituary, Diana moved to Tulsa around 1920 and lived with/near her daughter Nancy.
+Did they move there due to the death of Simon?
+We know Nancy was a widow by 1924.
 It is known that Diana's son, William 'Bill' Pyeatt and his family had lived in the Tulsa area for many years before Diana and other family members moved there as well.
-We were unable to locate William and Diana on the 1910 soundex or Diana on the 1920 soundex for MO or OK.
+Did Diana and Nancy move there for family support after Simon died?

 Diana applied for a Confederate Widow's Pension in March of 1922.
 She is listed as 'Pyeatt, Diana (widow of Wm D)' living 'in back of' 406 W Brady Street on the 1924 and 1925 Tulsa City Directory.
 At that same address, in the front, was Nancy Weickel (widow of Simon J).
-This is William and Diana's daughter.
 Diana died in Tulsa, Oklahoma, at 316 W Cameron, June 6, 1928, and is buried in the Oaklawn Cemetery on E 11th Street.

 Her obituary reads as follow: